ssm/ssm-nifi/README.md

 local state and with zookeeper for cluster state.
 The `redis` method is not managed with this module.

-Cluster: Management of a NiFi cluster with this module is not settled yet.
-Enabling clustering with `cluster => true` will break the default, built-in single-user authorization.
+Cluster configuration breaks authorization: Enabling clustering with this module using `cluster => true` will break the default user authorization.
+You will have to override this file to add your preferred method.
+See examples above.

 To manage more configuration files, add a file resource of your own, and set the related property using the `nifi_properties` class parameter.